mgondan/rswipl/README.md

 `remotes::install_github("mgondan/rswipl")`

-Please note that under Windows, you need the RTools42 or RTools43 build system.
+Please note that under Windows, you need the RTools build system in the version of your R program.